Covid 19 Update – 24th September 2021

 Covid 19 and the Yucatan Peninsula

-The only direct, scheduled flights between the UK and Yucatan Peninsula (Cancun) are with British Airways who are currently operating once a week from Gatwick.
+The only direct, scheduled flights between the UK and Yucatan Peninsula (Cancun) are with British Airways who are currently operating from Gatwick.

-Mexico is currently defined as Amber under the English travel traffic light system.
+Mexico is currently defined as Red under the English travel traffic light system.

 For the most up to date UK government advice on travel to Mexico, please click here.

 You may also wish to read our feature on the UK’s travel traffic light system.